NEDER-Hocine/Pokemon-Search-App/README.md

-# Pok-mon-Search-App
+# Pokémon Search App

-A JavaScript app that lets users search for Pokémon using an external API.
-Includes dynamic rendering and responsive layout.
+A simple JavaScript application that fetches Pokémon data from the PokéAPI and displays it to the user.

+## Features
+- Search Pokémon by name or ID
+- Displays image, stats, and type
+- Error handling for invalid Pokémon
+- Fully responsive

+## Tech Stack
+- HTML
+- CSS
+- JavaScript
+- Fetch API